 An example of a pretest simulation using a comprehensive digital twin for a DFAN test on a reflector of an antenna is shown in the video below.
 In preparation for this test, the setup was designed in Simcenter 3D, including the arrangement of the speakers and the position of the microphones and test item.
 Then the performance was predicted, including the uniformity check of the acoustic field.
 Finally, a complete test was simulated all the way down to calculating the acoustically induced loads on the test item itself.

 What about guidelines for conducting DFAN testing?

-Space agencies and launch vehicle producers are currently very hard working on creating the necessary guidelines for the industry to correctly conduct a DFAN test.
-ESA, European Space agencies and technology companies such as Siemens are working on an ESA DFAN handbook for space hardware.
-As of today, NASA-HDBK-7010 is the only document that provide some guidelines.
+Space agencies and launch vehicle producers are currently tough to create the necessary guidelines for the industry to conduct a DFAN test correctly.
+ESA, European Space agencies, and technology companies like Siemens are working on an ESA DFAN handbook for space hardware.
+As of today, NASA-HDBK-7010 is the only document that provides some guidelines.

 There is no doubt that this innovative technology is gaining fame.
 The technical progress and convincing results on the one hand, and the economic and flexible benefits on the other, have attracted the attention of the space industry.
-In certain regions such as the US, this alternative method is already used for validation and qualification of components and systems in the military and aerospace industries.
-With some delay, Europe and Asia are now catching up and are also starting to request service projects and even full DFAN test systems .
+In certain regions such as the US, this alternative method is already used to validate and qualify components and systems in the military and aerospace industries.
+With some delay, Europe and Asia are now catching up and are also starting to request service projects and even full DFAN test systems.

 Learn more about Direct Field Acoustic Noise testing here.